aitikgupta/aitikgupta/TEMPLATE.md

-<h3 align="center"> Hey 👋</h3>
+<h3 align="center"> Hey! 👋</h3>

 <p align="center">
-I'm Aitik, a CS undergraduate in my 3rd year with a keen interest in open-source.
+Aitik this side, an undergraduate in my junior year with a keen interest in open-source.
 </p>

 <p align="center">